Blondie for Victory: Plot

 Blondie Bumstead forms a civilian defense group, Housewives of America, by persuading her housewife neighbors to join.
 But the forming of the group creates trouble in her own household.

 Blondie's husband, Dagwood, isn't happy with coming home every night finding a note saying that his wife is at a meeting with the housewives.
 And her son, Baby, is left on his own all the time.
 The family dog, Daisy, roams freely around the house with no one to look after it.
 The household is falling apart, and the same goes for all the other households in the neighborhood.
 The other husbands are experiencing very similar situations. they blame Blondie for all this, since she is the one who started the Housewives of America.
-They go to Dagwood and demand that he acts to put an end to the commotion, and get his wife to dissolve the group entirely.
+They go to Dagwood and demand that he act to put an end to the commotion, and get his wife to dissolve the group entirely.

 In another different turn of events, Dagwood's boss, J.C.
 Dithers, has been thrown out of his home, which is to be used by a delegation of soldiers visiting the area.
 Dithers flees the scene and takes up camp at a nearby hotel, and comes visiting Dagwood in his home.
 When Dithers is at the Bumstead house, a soldier from the delegation by the name of Herschel Smith comes to look for his host.
 Seeing the soldier and aware of Dagwood's predicament, Dithers comes up with a plan to disband the Housewives of America once and for all.
 He urges Dagwood to borrow the soldier's uniform, and go to the camp where the women's group are staying overnight on a training mission.
 Dagwood is to inform Blondie that he has enlisted in the army.